Utkarshs294/Student-Score-Analysis-By-Python/README.md

 # Student Score Analysis By Python

-In this project, I utilized the power of Python and various libraries such as Pandas, NumPy, Matplotlib, and Seaborn to conduct an analysis of Student Score based on their Performance.
+In this project, I utilized the power of Python and various libraries such as Pandas, NumPy, Matplotlib and Seaborn to conduct an analysis of Student Score based on their Performance.

 Objective :-